freework-gmbh/api-docs/source/includes/api/_tasks.md

 ```

 Generates a csv file containing the user's tasks information, and sends a email with the download link for the file.
 The endpoint itself does not return any data other than the status code.
+If the user has already requested an export
+in the last hour, the server returns a 406 error.

 > Response with Status 200: